M1ckB/til/T-SQL/hashing.md

 Either *SHA2_256* or *SHA2_512* can be used as algorithm.
 The function is not as fast as `CHECKSUM` but will be more sensitive to changes and therefore better to use if precision is important.

 The function will accept only varchar, nvarchar or varbinary as its input.
-Therefore, in order to hash a table row all columns must be converted to character strings and be concatenated.
+Therefore, all columns must be converted to character strings and be concatenated in order to hash a table row.
 The output of the function is varbinary and will take up either 32 or 64 bytes depending on the algorithm.

 See Microsoft's documentation on the [CHECKSUM](https://docs.microsoft.com/en-us/sql/t-sql/functions/checksum-transact-sql?view=sql-server-ver16) and [HASHBYTES](https://docs.microsoft.com/en-us/sql/t-sql/functions/hashbytes-transact-sql?view=sql-server-ver16) functions for more information.